Christie-Fritz/Pacman/README.md

 >>>> Refresh page

 Once you have follow to steps, you should see a Pacman moving from one side of the screen to the next.

+# Changes to come
+making more Pacmens and having them move in random directions